3liz/lizmap-web-client/readme.txt

 ******  LICENSE  *****
 Version: MPL 2.0

-The contents of the folder lizmap and all the files contained in it are subject to the Mozilla Public License Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+The contents of the folder lizmap and all the files contained in it (except the files in lizmap/install/qgis/data/ and in lizmap/install/qgis_intranet/data/ which are ODBL) are subject to the Mozilla Public License Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.mozilla.org/MPL/ or directly here for plain text version : http://www.mozilla.org/MPL/2.0/index.txt

 Software distributed under the License is distributed on an "AS IS" basis, WITHOUT WARRANTY OF ANY KIND, either express or implied.
 See the License for the specific language governing rights and limitations under the License.

 The Original Code is 3liz code,

-The Initial Developer of the Original Code are René-Luc D'Hont rldhont@3liz.com and Michael Douchin mdouchin@3liz.com Portions created by the Initial Developer are Copyright (C) 2011 the Initial Developer.
+The Initial Developers of the Original Code are René-Luc D'Hont rldhont@3liz.com, Michael Douchin mdouchin@3liz.com and Valérie Ronzetti vronzetti@3liz.com
+Portions created by the Initial Developers are Copyright (C) 2011 the Initial Developer.
 All Rights Reserved.